-Rather than a real measure, CoCo is an indicator, which takes into account several aspects of code.
-Like McCabe's complexity, it takes into account decision points (conditional statements, loops, switch statements, etc.), but, unlike McCabe's complexity, gives them a weight equal to their nesting level plus 1.
-So, for instance, the following code fragment the if statement at nesting level 0 has weight 1, the for statement at nesting level 1 has weight 2, and the while statement at nesting level 2 has weight 3, thus CoCo=1+2+3=6.
+Rather than a direct measure, CoCo is an indicator, which takes into account several aspects of code.
+Like McCabe's complexity, it takes into account decision points (conditional statements, loops, switch statements, etc.), but, unlike Mc-Cabe's complexity, CoCo gives them a weight equal to their nesting level plus 1.
+So, for instance, in the following code fragment the if statement at nesting level 0 has weight 1, the for statement at nesting level 1 has weight 2, and the while statement at nesting level 2 has weight 3; accordingly CoCo=1+2+3=6.
 The same code has McCabe complexity = 4 (3 decision points plus one).

 '''

 void firstMethod() {

 if (condition1)

 for (int i = 0; i < 10; i++)

-while (condition2) { ... }
+while (condition2) { x+=a[i]; }

 }

 '''